 Blackwater River State Forest

-The Blackwater River State Forest, a woodland abundant in plant and animal life, lies in northwestern Florida's Panhandle.
-The Blackwater River for which it is named is a rare example of a shifting sand bottom stream encompassed by gently rolling lands.
-Of the forest's many ecosystems, the most well-known is its longleaf pine and wiregrass ecosystem.
-Within that community are many species classified as endangered, threatened, or species of special concern.
+The Blackwater River State Forest, a woodland abundant in plant and animal life, lies in the northwestern Florida Panhandle.
+The Blackwater River, for which the forest is named, is a rare example of a shifting sand bottom stream flowing through gently rolling lands.

 It is part of the largest ecological community of its type anywhere in the world.
 Sadly, this system has declined to less than 5% of the original 60 million acres it once covered in the southeastern United States.
-An exceptional source of biodiversity, pinelands provide habitat to more than 30 threatened or endangered plant and animal species.
-Plus, the superior quality of sustainable longleaf pine timber increases their economic value.
+An exceptional source of biodiversity, pinelands provide habitat to more than 30 threatened or endangered plant and animal species including the pitcher plant, red-cockaded woodpecker, gopher tortoise, and Florida sandhill crane.